akashche/inflate_flags_test/README.md

 Utility for testing zlib's inflate
 ==================================

-This project contains a small utility `inflate_flags_test` that allows to test a behaviour of `inflate` function with different options and on different versions of a [zlib](https://github.com/madler/zlib) library.
-It will decompress the test ZIP entry using one or more `inflate` calls and will exit without calling `inflateEnd` to emulate a real-life situation when ZIP files are left opened.
+This project contains a small utility `inflate_flags_test` that allows to test behaviour of the `inflate` function with different options and on different versions of a [zlib](https://github.com/madler/zlib) library.
+It decompresses the test ZIP entry using one or more `inflate` calls and exits without calling `inflateEnd` to emulate a real-life situation when ZIP files are left opened.

 This project contains multiple versions of a zlib as git submodules pinned to the different zlib tags.